bbw7561135/FL8Y-Machine-Learning/README.md

 # Classification of Fermi LAT Gamma-ray Sources from the FL8Y Catalog using Machine Learning Techniques

-To use the code, follow the instructions below
+To use the code, follow the instructions below.

 ## Prerequisites

 1. Clone all the file to your local computer.

-2. Make sure you have the libraries installed for your Python 3 ([NumPy](http://www.numpy.org/), [Pandas](https://pandas.pydata.org/), [scikit-learn](https://scikit-learn.org/) and pickle [pickle is installed for Python 3 by default]).
+2. Make sure you have the required libraries installed for your Python 3 ([NumPy](http://www.numpy.org/), [Pandas](https://pandas.pydata.org/), [scikit-learn](https://scikit-learn.org/) and pickle [pickle is installed for Python 3 by default]).

 ## AGN-PSR Classification
 1. For AGN-PSR Classification, run